 - Aero mechanical conveyors are very gentle with the ingredient by handling a small pocket of product in a given space, generally at a ratio of 80% gas to 20% product.
 The disc slipstream carries product around any corners in the system.
 Since an aero mechanical conveyor handles pockets of ingredient, mixtures are maintained.

 - Although pneumatic conveying also utilizes a high gas to product ratio, the entire length of the circuit is under the same pressure or vacuum.
-Product, through centrifugal force, is hammered in bends and elbows which can cause product degradation as well as wear issues on the conveying tubes.
-With longer distances it is possible to experience product separation on mixtures that are a blend of products with differing properties and bulk densities.
+The product, through centrifugal force, is hammered in bends and elbows which can cause product degradation as well as wear issues on the conveying tubes.
+With longer distances, it is possible to experience product separation on mixtures that are a blend of products with differing properties and bulk densities.

 - Generally, aero mechanical conveyors will transfer all material introduced into them so cleaning is minimal.
 The use of air purging for the housings as well as close tolerance sweeps can help to ensure complete product transfer.
 Toolless hinged access points can be included for easy and fast access for dry cleaning of the system.
 If dealing with flavor or color changes, a sacrificial material such as salt can scour the entire conveyor quickly and then be disposed of.
 Wash gates and drains are included when the application requires the system to be washed.
 The aero mechanical conveyor creates an agitation effect much like a dishwasher that completely washes the inside of the entire conveyor.
 Once drained, the conveyor can be operated empty to self-dry.